ozalpozqur/altogic-auth-nuxt3/README.md

 ## Let's create authentication store
-Create a folder named **stores** in your project root folder and put a file named **useAuth.js** in it.
+Create a folder named `stores/` in your project root folder and put a file named **useAuth.js** in it.
 Then paste the code below into the file.

 We will use this store to manage user and session information.